 Signature Editions publishes 6-9 titles a year with an eclectic list of fiction, non-fiction, poetry, and drama.
 Notable titles include “The Spanish Boy”, by C. S. Reardon, “Off the Ropes: My Story” by Roland Vandal, and “The Back Channels” by Jennifer House.
 They are based in Winnipeg and you can check out their submission guidelines here.

 16. Flanker Press

 Flanker Press publishes general fiction and non-fiction trade books with a focus on the burning issues of Newfoundland and Labrador.
-They have been in business since 1994 and also launched a new imprint, Pennywell Books, in 2004.
-Pennywell publishes literary fiction, short stories, young adult fiction, and children’s books.
+They have been in business since 1994 and also launched a new imprint called Pennywell Books, in 2004.
+Pennywell publishes young adult fiction, short stories, literary fiction and children’s books.
 Flanker Press, on the other hand, focuses on a wide range of subjects like art, crafts, and obbies, to history, religion and spirituality, and even some more narrowly focused categories like ghost stories, true crime, and sea stories.
 Click here for their full list of categories.
 You can find their submission guidelines here.

 17. Mansfield Press

 Are you a poet who’s looking for a good publisher?
 In that case, Mansfield Press is one of the best options for you.
 While most publishers focus on fiction or non-fiction titles, Mansfield Press changes this equation by publishing the poetry titles of Canadian writers.
 Starting in 2000 with four books of poems, their catalogue now boasts a strong number of poets as well as literary fiction and some non-fiction (mostly centred around the city of Toronto).
 You can click here for submission guidelines.